Web-44/simplyplural-rs/README.md

 ## Features

 Note that each group of endpoints, as specified by [the documentation](https://docs.apparyllis.com/docs/docs/api), has it's own feature.
-Only the `users` feature is enabled by default, so please make sure to enable any additional features you require.
+The `front`, `members`, `users` features are enabled by default, so make sure to enable any additional features or disable the default features as you require.

 ## Example
 This is a minimalistic example for printing all the names of the currently fronting members: